cubus/icheck-rails/README.md

 Rails: 3.1 and up

-This gem's version reflects the version of iCheck it packages (currently 0.9)
+This gem's major and minor version reflects the version of iCheck it packages (currently iCheck 0.9 is packaged by icheck-rails 0.9.0.1)

 ## Installation